schleuder/schleuder-website/docs/index.md

 #### Other

-These must also be sent to the request-address: <listname-request@hostname>.
+These must also be sent to the request-address: <foo-request@hostname>.

 x-get-logfile:
 : Sends the logfile of the list.